In-Place Initializable Arrays: In-Place Initializable Arrays for a Simple Setting

-Roughly speaking, our algorithm extends the written area (suppressing the unwritten area) by increasing $\numw$ by one when writing a new value.
+Roughly speaking, our algorithm extends \UCA (suppressing \WCA) by increasing $\numw$ by one when writing a new value.
 This is similar to how a normal array initializes itself by writing a value from left to right.
-Our algorithm does the same thing, but writes only two values when increasing $\numw$.
-In the extreme case that $2 \numw = \N$, all elements have already been written, and the contents of $\A$ are exactly the same as those of an initialized normal array.
+Our algorithm performs the same operation in a lazy manner, that is, it writes only two values when increasing $\numw$.
+In the extreme case, where $2 \numw = \N$, all the elements have already been written, and the contents of $\A$ are completely equal to $\Z$ , that is, $\A[i]=\Z[i]$ for all $0\leq i<\N$.

+Therefore, our algorithm maintains the invariants during the operations, and supports all the operations in constant worst-case time using only $2\celbit$ extra bits.